darkstoregh/faq/index.md

 ### When will I get a refund for my return?

-Once the item is returned to the warehouse, a refund back to the original payment method will be initiated within 24 hours.
-The funds may take 5-10 business days before being made available in your account by your financial institution.
+Once the item is returned to the warehouse, it will be evaluated for possible damages, missing parts/original packaging or obvious signs of use to determine the refund value.
+A refund of either store credit or original payment method will be initiated within 24 hours based on the order details, specifically if a promo code/offer was applied and/or if item is part of an exclusive collection.
+The funds may take 5-10 business days before being available in your account by your financial institution.

 ---